JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 I walked up to the toy rack and showed him the Civil War figures.
 “They look cool!” he said.
 Then he moved around from one side of me to another and said, “You first.”
 I looked at him, looked at Jack behind the counter not looking at us and then looked at the toys.

-I pulled out the front of my shirt and shoved one pack of Civil War soliders under my shirt and tried to hold it inconspiculously as if it wasn’t there. he grabbed another set and did the same.
+I pulled out the front of my shirt and shoved one pack of Civil War soldiers under my shirt and tried to hold it inconspicuously as if it wasn’t there. he grabbed another set and did the same.

 We both then slowly walked to the side door.
 I opened it up, he followed.
-The afternoon sun hit as and as the door swung closed we ran down towards my building and lept over the small brick wall, down the slight alley where they made oil deliveries and into the building lobby.
+The afternoon sun hit as and as the door swung closed we ran down towards my building and leapt over the small brick wall, down the slight alley where they made oil deliveries and into the building lobby.

-I pulled out the pack of soliders I had under my shirt and he pulled the pack he had and gave it to me.
+I pulled out the pack of soldiers I had under my shirt and he pulled the pack he had and gave it to me.

 “Wow!”
 I said, “We did it!”
 I added.
 “See!” he said, “No problem!” he added.